-ELC Loop Trail Professional Review and Guide
+ELC Loop Trail Professional Guide

 "At the far eastern fringe of the bustling college town of Fort Collins, the Colorado State University Environmental Learning Center (ELC) offers more than 200 acres of forest, wetlands, a scenic river, and even resident raptors.
 These lands are rich in history, dating to the 1800s.
 The Arapaho Indians hunted here and tribal councils were held on the center’s grounds.
 Later, ELC land was the site of the Overland Trail stagecoach stop.